 Colleges of Technology

 ・ Kosen offer advanced education programs to develop hands-on engineers with world-class expertise and the ability to handle the latest technology.
 There is a focus on lab work, practical work, and hands-on exercises, as well as the acquisition of advanced theoretical knowledge.

 ・ Although most departments in Kosen are related to the engineering field, there are also mercantile marine departments that aim to develop mariners.

 Graduates of Kosen are awarded an Associate degree.

 ・ Individuals completing the five-year curriculum may proceed to a two-year advanced course to attain a higher level of education.

-- A student who has successfully completed a two-year advanced course after his/her graduation from the college of technology will be awarded a bachelor's degree if he/she passes the exam administered by NIAD-QE.
+・ Students who have successfully completed a two-year advanced course after their graduation from the college of technology will be awarded a bachelor's degree if they pass the exam administered by NIAD-QE.